Climate-Gender

 Based on the contributions received from members of the IGC community and a series of strategic consultations, the Geneva Pledge for Gender-Responsive Climate Action establishes Common Principles for Gender Equality, Diversity, and Inclusion in Climate Action, reflecting a shared commitment to tackling climate inequalities and championing the leadership of women, girls, and marginalised communities in building a sustainable, inclusive future.
 Leaders are invited to endorse the Pledge and apply these principles, within their sphere of influence, through personal and institutional actions.
 The full text of the Geneva Pledge is available here.

-On 7 November 2024, the Co-Chairs of the Climate-Gender Impact Group will hold the official launch and public signing ceremony of the Geneva Pledge for Gender-Responsive Climate Action at the Palais des Nations in Geneva.
-For more details and registration, please click here.
+On 7 November 2024, the Co-Chairs of the Climate-Gender Impact Group held the official launch and public signing ceremony of the Geneva Pledge for Gender-Responsive Climate Action at the Palais des Nations in Geneva.